akwatra/ak-mp-product-gallery-zoomer/README.md

 *   Create Product Gallery with Zoom effect
 *   Its using the wordpress default Add Media -> Create Gallery to add product gallery
 *   Zero Learning Curve ,as this is using wordpress default Add Gallery native feature.
-*   with align:left and right option in gaRequires at least: 3.8.0llery shortcode attribute. [gallery align="right" ids="124,123,121,122,120"] "align=left" by default
+*   with align:left and right option in gallery shortcode attribute. [gallery align="right" ids="124,123,121,122,120"] "align=left" by default
 *   This will not effect your any another post , page or plugin gallery.
 * 	Also verifying the min wordpress and marketpress versions.
 *	Multisite working.
 Do Network Activate for that.